wxs/cherylhsu.ca/content/post/2021-05-09-whole-fragments-of-time.md

 becomes transparent.\
 \
 we are always coming home\
-to the radical unfolding of the Present.
+to the radical revealing of the Present.